riatzukiza/riatzukiza.github.io/kanban/tasks/minimap.md

 # Description

 Allow users to see what is going on in a small view to the side of the main one.
-The minimap will basicly be what the game looked like before we added sprites.
+The minimap will basicly be what the game looked like before we added [[sprites]].

 ## Related Epics
 - [[Game Mechanics]]